jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

     :sp /tmp/lua1.lua
     :e /tmp/lua2.lua
     :syn list luaOperator
-        luaOperator    xxx and or not~
+        luaOperator    xxx and or not˜
-                           links to Operator~
+                           links to Operator˜

     :syn match luaOperator /abc/
     :syn list luaOperator
-        luaOperator    xxx and or not~
+        luaOperator    xxx and or not˜
-                           match /abc/~
+                           match /abc/˜
-                           links to Operator~
+                           links to Operator˜

     :e#
     :syn list luaOperator
-        luaOperator    xxx contained not and or~
+        luaOperator    xxx contained not and or˜
-                           links to Operator~
+                           links to Operator˜

 The new `match` item is *not* in the `luaOperator` syntax group of `lua1.lua`.
 This is because a syntax group is local to the buffer where it was defined.